-Dr. Myechia Minter-Jordan is Executive Vice President and Chief Impact Officer for DentaQuest.
-In this role she oversees the DentaQuest Partnership for Oral Health Advancement (the Partnership) and Impact Group, leading research and grantmaking activities focused on improving oral health, integrating oral health and overall health through medical/dental collaborations, moving toward a value-based payment model, and guiding a growing research and data portfolio.
+Dr. Myechia Minter-Jordan is President and CEO for the DentaQuest Partnership for Oral Health Advancement and Catalyst Institute.
+In this role, she oversees the DentaQuest Partnership for Oral Health Advancement and Impact Group, leading research and grantmaking activities focused on improving oral health, integrating oral health and overall health through medical/dental collaborations, moving toward a value-based payment model, and guiding a growing research and data portfolio.

 Myechia joined DentaQuest in 2019 after twelve years at the Roxbury, Mass.-based Dimock Center.
 Considered a national model for comprehensive health and human services, Dimock focuses on the integration of clinical and behavioral health and is the second largest health center in the Boston area.
 As CEO, Myechia formed partnerships with world-class institutions, including Harvard Medical School, Beth Israel Deaconess Medical Center, and Partners HealthCare to advance person-centered care.
 Before that, Myechia served as Chief Medical Officer and successfully led transformative efforts including the switch to an electronic medical record system, establishing an Institutional Review Board, and earning a $4.9 million federal grant to become a designated primary medical home.